+We are fully committed to providing an impartial, comprehensive careers service that supports all young people in making informed choices and encourage everyone to participate in work experience.
 We recognise that school is only the start of our students' journey towards the working life they will enjoy throughout adulthood.
 We believe it is important that all our students are given the support they need whilst they are with us to make the best decisions they can about their future plans.

 Our aim is to ensure everyone is able to recognise the skills and abilities they have, appreciate what they are good at as well as what they enjoy, and understand how their talents can be applied to post-compulsory education and the world of work.